 This class aims to help you learn to think about the linear model.
-It will not in and of itself succeed in making you understand the linear model deeply all at once.
-That will occur over the rest of your life.
-Rather, the point of the course is to position you to do the future learning that is at the core of your work as an academic analyzing data.

-You will also continue to develop the acumen as a reader, writer, programmer and social scientist that is all essential for your future daily life as a social science researcher.
+The point of the course is to position you to do the future learning that is at the core of your work as an academic analyzing data.

-Expectations
+I also hope that this course will help you continue to develop the acumen as a reader, writer, programmer and social scientist essential for your future daily life as a social science researcher.

-First and foremost, I assume you are eager to learn.
-Eagerness, curiosity and excitement will help impel your energetic engagement with the class throughout the term.
+Expectations First and foremost, I assume you are eager to learn.
+Eagerness, curiosity and excitement will impel your energetic engagement with the class throughout the term.
 If you are bored, not curious, or unhappy about the class you should come and talk with me immediately.
 Graduate school is not the place to waste your time on courses that are not important to you.

 Second, I assume you are ready to work.
 Learning requires work.
-As much as possible I will try to make practice link directly to application rather than merely as a opportunity for me to rank you among your peers.
+As much as possible I will link practice directly to application rather than merely as a opportunity for me to rank you among your peers.
 Making work about learning rather than ranking, however, will make our work that much more difficult and time consuming.
 You will make errors.
 These errors are opportunities for you to learn - some of your learning will be about how to help yourself and some will be about statistics.
 If you have too much to do this term, then again, consider dropping the course.
 Graduate school is a place for you to develop and begin to pursue your own intellectual agendas: this course may be important for you this term, or it may not.
 That is up for you to decide.